 Steps we take to supervise sponsors

-The Primary Market Specialist Supervision team uses a variety of methods to monitor whether a sponsor continues to satisfy the approval criteria in LR 8:
+The Primary Market Specialist Supervision team uses a variety of methods to monitor whether a sponsor continues to satisfy the approval criteria in UKLR 24:

-• We review the confirmations that all sponsors submit on an annual basis in relation to them continuing to satisfy the criteria for approval as a sponsor.
+- We review the confirmations (Sponsor Annual Notification Form, which can be found in the ‘Sponsor forms’ section of our Forms and checklists page) that all sponsors submit on an annual basis in relation to them continuing to satisfy the criteria for approval as a sponsor.

-• We scrutinise, challenge and intervene in relation to sponsor conflicts of interest.
+- We monitor, challenge and intervene in relation to sponsor conflicts of interest.

 Our powers to supervise and discipline sponsors

-We can restrict or limit the services performed by sponsors, both at the point of, and post, approval.
-We may do this where, for example, we consider that a sponsor does not have the relevant experience or appropriate systems and controls to provide the complete range of sponsor services it wishes to undertake.
+Typically, we achieve good regulatory outcomes through our regular supervisory work and engagement with sponsor firms.
+However, we also have a range of formal powers relating to sponsors.
+For example, we can restrict or limit the services performed by sponsors, both at the point of, and post, approval.
+One example where we may seek to do this is where we consider that a sponsor does not have the relevant experience or appropriate systems and controls to provide the complete range of sponsor services it wishes to undertake.

-We can suspend or impose a limitation or restriction on the services a sponsor may perform, in accordance with s88 of FSMA, in order to advance one or more of the FCA’s operational objectives.
+We can also suspend or impose a limitation or restriction on the services a sponsor may perform, in accordance with s88 of the Financial Services and Markets Act 2000, in order to advance one or more of the FCA’s operational objectives.

 Some situations where we might intervene include where:

-We can also fine and/or publicly censure a sponsor if it is found to have contravened LR 8.
-Some successful enforcement outcomes involving sponsors can be found here.
+We can also fine and/or publicly censure a sponsor if it is found to have contravened UKLR 24.
+Some enforcement outcomes involving sponsors can be found here.

 Further information